 Plants on the South or West side of your residence may have had leaf scorch/reflective damage from the reflective sunlight off the snow.
 The light intensity causes a burn on lower leaves.
 Plants along sidewalks, and driveways may have suffered salt damage.
 This could happen near the road as well.
 Whether it is splashed on the foliage or carelessly applied around the root system.

-Plants that received adequate moisture prior to the ground freezing020 and mulching your beds in fall helps.
+Plants that received adequate moisture prior to the ground freezing and mulching your beds in fall helps.
 Treating your plants for wind desiccation prior to winter is also a preventive measure that is very helpful.

 What should I do?